-This nature puzzle is inspired by Olaf from Frozen!
+This snowman activity is inspired by Olaf from Frozen!
 With all the plastic toys offered in the stores, I thought this was a great low-waste alternative to the cheap plastic toys we are often bombarded with.

 Here’s what you’ll need…

 - Paper- We use Melissa and Doug easel paper

 - Stones- We collect ours from the lake.
 If you don’t have a spot in nature to collect stones, I recommend purchasing from the Dollar Store or craft store.

 - Various loose parts to decorate your snowmen.
 We used: little white rocks, shaped gems, and sticks.
 You can use whatever you would like!